Checkmarx/Kotlin-SCP/src/m9-reverse-engineering/README.md

 M9: Reverse Engineering
 =======================

-One of the first step when performing security assessments on Android applications is to perform static analysis of the app in order to understand its internals such as:
+One of the first steps when performing security assessments on Android applications is to perform static analysis of the app in order to understand its internals such as: